moosearch/kindle-book-extractor/README.md

 ## Step 2 – Build the Python virtual environment

-Open Powershell
+Open the terminal.
 Navigate to the project root folder, for example:

     cd c:/temp/kindle_page_extractor